HuttleyLab/enuproject/README.rst

 The raw data used in this study are available at `Zenodo <http://zenodo.org/record/1204695>`_.

-`manuscript_figs_tables.ipynb` is a Jupyter notebook used to produce all figures and tables used in the manuscripts.
+`make_manuscript_figs.ipynb`, `make_manuscript_tables.ipynb` are Jupyter notebooks used to produce all figures and tables used in the manuscripts.
 Some compounded figures are saved into the `compound_figures` directory in LATEX format.

 The BSD 3-clause license is included in this repo as well, refer to `license.txt`